davidmee100/Assessment/README.md

 ## Tests

-Run the Node-based regression checks to ensure consolidation behaviour and the absence of legacy MOS/THI references:
+Run the Node-based regression checks to ensure consolidation behaviour and the absence of legacy mill references:

 ```bash
 node tests/consolidation.test.js